 The recipe here says pumpkin seeds are an optional garnish for the soup, but no. A seedless soup is not an option for you.
 You must get our Roasted Butternut Squash Soup recipe.
 And follow the directions to the fullest extent of the letter.

-Here’s one of the coolest things about this bark, besides the presence of both chocolate and toffee: it can be made almost as quickly as it’s devoured.
+Don’t think we forgot about dessert—which you can make with an entire pumpkin if you’re so inclined (well, except for the stem).
+But here’s one of the coolest things about this bark, besides the presence of both chocolate and toffee: it can be made almost as quickly as it’s devoured.
 This one has a little bit of a kick too.
 Get our Chocolate-Toffee-Pumpkin-Seed Bark recipe.